xmxv/Rust-recoil-macro-AK-/README.md

 Fully working, Undetected AK-47 Macro for Rust.
 (Only supports Logitech Devices )

-- Created and Maintained by xM-1
+- Created and Maintained by z-Mythic

 Installation :